The Cheshire Ring

 Trent & Mersey Canal to the Macclesfield Canal

 From Sandbach, we followed the Trent & Mersey Canal to Kidsgrove.
 By towpath standards, it varied from fine to good, with the caveat that there are barriers along the route.
-Canal towpaths are, in general, certainly not accessible!
+Canal towpaths are in general certainly not accessible!

 At Kidsgrove we were forced to loop back on ourselves for a short bit, to pick up the Macclesfield Canal.
 This is a narrow canal, but of course that’s a limitation that only applies to boaters.
 The canal runs through the heart of rural Cheshire, and it certainly is very scenic.
-We briefly left the canal, to have lunch at the delightful Sutton Hall, but before long we were back on the towpath.
+We briefly left the canal, to have lunch at the gorgeous Sutton Hall, but before long we were back on the towpath.
 The forecast was for rain, but it’s been dry up to this point.
 Well, until Caspar commented on the lack of rain, which resulted in the rain almost immediately starting!

 I had Covid not very long before the ride, and was still recovering.
 In fact, the ride was just three weeks after I was testing negative for Covid.
 I was testing my peak air flow by blowing into a special meter.
 When I first tested negative, I managed just 200 litres/minute (normal for me is around 650 to 700 l/m) but in the last week that improved to 450 m/l.
 Nevertheless, I knew I hadn’t fully recovered, and that I needed to take it easy.
 Caspar and James were patient, and both kept the pace down so I didn’t have to push hard.